 NB A 'C' suffix to the engine number denotes combination (sidecar), indicating a lower geared drive sprocket fitted.
 Frame numbers are stamped horizontally at the top of the headstock and again across the back top of the saddle tube.

-On 14th November the factory received a direct hit and was completely destroyed, along with almost everything in it.
-Salvage was undertaken and by early '41 spares & parts were being produced, but it took until June 1941 for production and sales of civilian models to continue and for obvious reasons the process was disjointed.
+On 14th November the factory received several direct hits and was completely destroyed, along with almost everything in it.
+Salvage was undertaken (including several TF frames, see 'Post-war numbers') and by early '41 spares & parts were being produced, followed by complete machines in June 1941.
+For obvious reasons the process was disjointed.
 I have come across one or two '41 numbered engines but it seems Triumph dropped the date prefix on engine numbers around about engine number 31100.
 Some late 1940 models and nearly all 1941 models therefore don't show a date code.
-Probably because of the extended delays between production and sales.
 Engine date codes were resumed in 1945 with a '45' prefix.

 Pre war Turner Triumph engine numbers went to just over 31,000 by the early 1940s.
 As this reflects total sales for a roughly four year period it’s interesting to compare it with the previous three year period when only about 30% of that number of sales was achieved.
 A tribute to the success that Edward Turner achieved with the company.